Southwest Veterinary Surgical Service and COVID-19

 - Upon your arrival, please call the front office to check in for your appointment or surgery drop off.
-We ask that you please stay in your car for a staff member to call you back when an exam room is ready for your pet.
+We ask that you please stay in your car and wait for a staff member to come out and escort you into the building when an exam room is ready for your pet.

 We ask that our clients also please take necessary precautions before coming to our office